rokopt/spec/src/m1/fee-system.md

 * Equivocation in consensus
     * voting: meaning that a validator has submitted two votes that are confliciting
     * block production: a block producer has created two different blocks for the same hight
-    * chimera voting: a validator has submitted two votes on finalizing chimera blocks that are conflicting
-    * chimera block production: a validator has created two different blocks for the same hight of chimera chain
 * Invalidity:
     * block production: block producers has produced invalid block
     * voting: other validators have voted on invalid block